Getting Started With iTalk4 Speech Device

 LED Light Indicator

-The status of the iTalk4 is displayed via the LED positioned above the record switch.
+The LED above the record switch indicates the status of the iTalk4 speech device.
 Here’s the LED color and light pattern for each status;

-• Flashing, followed by a pause, followed by flashing – the battery is low
+- Flashing, fisrt followed by a pause, then followed by flashing – the battery is low

 Battery Installation